A handout from the robotics information meeting addressing most questions about the program is available here.

 As this program runs through early May, it conflicts with several other extracurricular activities.
 It is not possible to fully participate in robotics and the musical.
 The Robotics Extravaganza, a required event in May, often conflicts with track, lacrosse, and other spring sports events.

 The application should be completed by the student, not the parent or guardian.
-Participants will be selected based on the application contents and not by the order in which applications are submitted.
-Applications will remain open until September 19.
+Participants will be selected based on the application content and not by the order in which applications are submitted.
+Applications will remain open until September 21.
 After students are selected, they will receive a registration form to complete payment of the program fee and a permission slip.
 Meetings will begin in October and will be Wednesday afternoons from 3:15 – 5:00 PM through May.

 There is space for twelve students.
 This program is only available to students in grades six, seven, and eight.